MarieJosec/PDE_Axons_Innerv/README.md

 - the numerical computation of in silico denervation on the system,
 - the visualization of the evolution of the solution.

+### File functions_pde_axons.py

+Library of functions in order to compute the examples.
+The functions are organized in the following categories:
+* the setting of the parameters,
+* the discritization and computation of the coupled PDE and ODE equations,
+* the in silico denervation,
+* the visualization of the results.

 ## Run on local machine
 ```sh